hypertrons/hypertrons-crx/.github/pull_request_template.md

 - [ ] Use github checklists.
 When solved, check the box and explain the answer.

 #### Types of changes
-_What types of changes does your code introduce to Appium?_
+_What types of changes does your code introduce to hypertrons-crx?_

 _Put an `x` in the boxes that apply_